Teng-Qiu-Clustering/Clustering-by-InTree-Ensemble-PR2020/README.md

-# Fast run the code with demo
+# Fast run the code with a demo

 Run demo.m.
 This can reproduce the results in Fig.4A for the following TWO clustering methods on 30 test datasets.